hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-athonet-llm-platform-divide-et-impera-designing-the-ll-mesh.md

 ![](/img/athon_ssp_1.png)

-At MWC (Mobile World Congress) 2024, a proof of concept demonstrated the robustness of this architecture by showcasing a chatbot capable of supporting multiple tools through the self-service capabilities of the LLM platform.
+At MWC 2024 (Mobile World Congress), a proof of concept demonstrated the robustness of this architecture by showcasing a chatbot capable of supporting multiple tools through the self-service capabilities of the LLM platform.
 This facilitates the development and integration of both individual tools and comprehensive chatbot solutions.

 ![](/img/athon_ssp_2.png)